Securing communication between Cortex components with TLS

 # Path to the TLS Cert for the GRPC Client -querier.frontend-client.tls-cert-path=/path/to/client.crt # Path to the TLS Key for the GRPC Client -querier.frontend-client.tls-key-path=/path/to/client.key # Path to the TLS CA for the GRPC Client -querier.frontend-client.tls-ca-path=/path/to/root.crt

-TLS can be configured in a similar fashion for other GRPC clients like the ingester client.
+TLS can be configured in a similar fashion for other HTTP/GRPC clients in Cortex.